soupi/learn-haskell-blog-generator/src/08-testing.md

 ### Cabal file additions

 We're going to define a new section in our `hs-blog-gen.cabal` file for our new test suite.
-This section is called `test-suite` and it is fairly similar to the `library` and `executable` sections.
+This section is called `test-suite` and is fairly similar to the `library` and `executable` sections.

 The interfaces for how to define a test suite are described in the